 Let’s compare the advantages and disadvantages of Playwright.

-Eliminates the need for additional drivers or proxies: Playwright simplifies mobile testing by connecting directly to devices or emulators, removing the need for extra software that can introduce latency or communication issues.
+Eliminates the need for additional drivers or proxies: Playwright simplifies mobile testing by connecting directly to devices or emulators, removing the need for extra software that can introduce latency or communication issues. | Browser support: Playwright supports WebKit, which is the engine behind Safari, but it does not provide direct support for the Safari browser itself. |

 Playwright auto-waits for elements availability before performing any actions to prevent flakiness.
-If the checks do not pass, Playwright will throw a TimeoutError.
+If the checks do not pass, Playwright will throw a TimeoutError . |

-Playwright's documentation and community ecosystem are still under development.
+Playwright lets you make comparisons through visual regression tests. | Playwright's documentation and community ecosystem are still under development. |

-Playwright currently supports fewer programming languages.
-This can limit teams using tech stacks that Playwright doesn't support.
+Detailed HTML report that is beneficial for both local testing and continuous integration. | Playwright currently supports fewer programming languages.
+This can limit teams using tech stacks that Playwright doesn't support. |

 Tracing and Debugging: Playwright trace viewer allows you to see what happened during each test visually.
-It allows you to go back in time to inspect the results of your test.
+It allows you to go back in time to inspect the results of your test. | A less developed but growing community.
+This means fewer resources for solving problems. |

 What is Selenium?